shifs999/VoxCal/README.md

 1. **Push your code to GitHub.**

 2. **Deploy on [Render.com](https://render.com):**
-   - New Web Service → Connect your repo
+   - New Web Service then Connect your repo
    - Environment: Python 3
    - Start Command: `gunicorn app:app`
    - (Render will auto-install from `requirements.txt`)